English Subject Lead – Mrs Munton – Our-intentions

 Across the whole school starting at the Foundation Stage each week the children have guided reading sessions delivered by the class teacher or TA, individually or in small groups – the groups are heard read either daily, twice weekly or three times weekly.
 This is where children have the opportunity to discuss what they have read in a supportive way delving in between the lines to gain further meaning, inference and deduction.
 Children are also taught to look for meaning beyond the words within the text and make connections between different parts of texts and with other texts read.
-Children in both Key Stage One and Two are taught comprehension skills each week in class as a further opportunity to embed and utilise their reading skills.
+Children in throughout the school are taught comprehension skills each week in class as a further opportunity to embed and utilise their reading skills.
 Understanding and comprehension has become a big drive in reading.
 This has been introduced to ensure the children are not only able to decode and blend phonics in order to read.
 But also to be able to understand and answer questions about what they have just read.

 In English, as soon as the child starts their educational journey they learn to speak confidently and listen to what others have to say.
 They begin to read and write independently and with enthusiasm, using language to explore their own experiences and imaginary worlds.
 Children learn to speak confidently and listen to what others have to say.
 They begin to read and write independently and with enthusiasm.
 Children use language to explore their own experiences and imaginary worlds.
 They work in small groups and as a class, joining in discussions and making relevant points.
 They also learn how to listen carefully to what other people are saying, so that they can remember the main points.
 This is built on the Early Learning Goals where in Nursery and Reception, the children use language to imagine and recreate role and experiences becoming attentive listeners and interact with others in play.
 Speech and Language is an important focus whereby children are introduced to new vocabulary, extending and developing the children’s ability to interact audibly.